 Your trip will cost anywhere between $2,000 and $4,400+.
 Be prepared to spend somewhere in that range.
 This article will let you know at the top of each entry how much it will cost, if applicable.
 If you are reading this article a year before your trip, you should hopefully be able to set aside $167-400 per month for the next 12 months.
 Know that some expenses will need to be paid right away, and some won’t need to be paid until you get to Japan.
 (You could also put some expenses on your credit card and pay it off after you get back, but I don’t recommend going into debt for a vacation–it’s better to save up.)

 3. Find a credit card with a rewards program for travelers

 There are plenty of options out there for earning points toward travel expenses.
 Generally, every dollar you spend will earn one or two points, and each point is equivalent to one cent in rewards.
 If you use this credit card for all the purchases you normally make anyway (gasoline, groceries, etc.) then you’ll be earning points toward a potentially free plane ticket.

 One option for cards is the Barclaycard Arrival+ which gives you 50,000 free points (equivalent to $500) if you spend $3,000 within the first three months.
-Once you make a qualifying purchase (plane ticket, hotel, or car rental) with this credit card, then you can go on the website and redeem your points toward the purchase.
+Once you make a qualifying purchase (plane ticket, hotel, JR pass, etc.) with this credit card, then you can go on the website and redeem your points toward the purchase.
 If your hotel room comes out to $600 and you have 60,000 points, you will be reimbursed 100% of the cost by using up your points.

 Even after paying the $80 annual card fee, you’ll still be coming out ahead.
 Each traveler’s card has slightly different conditions and rewards, so be sure to look for the one that’s right for you.
 There are also websites such as Award Wallet that help to keep track of your earned rewards.
 The sky’s the limit as far as resources for travelers go.